Swan maiden: Overview

 According to professor Hiroko Ikeda's Index of Japanese Folktales, the international type 400 is equally classified as type 400, "The Man on a Quest for his Lost Celestial Wife (Hagoromo, Tennin Nyoobo)": a man is directed to a lake where seven celestial maidens are bathing, either by a deer or as answer to his prayers; he steals the magical robe of one of the maidens and makes her his wife in the terrestrial world; later, she regains the garments and flies back to the celestial realm; the hunter follows his wife's instructions to find her again and goes to the celestial realm, where he has to perform tasks for his father-in-law, which he does with his wife's help (tale type 313).
-At the end of the tale, the man is warned against eating a melon, but cuts one open and its water gushes forth torrentially, separating man and wife, who can only meet again on July 7.
+At the end of the tale, the man is warned against eating a melon, but cuts one open, and its water gushes forth torrentially, separating man and wife, who can only meet again on July 7.
 According to Ikeda, sixty variants are registered in Japan, and the narrative is connected to ponds and lakes.

 In the Japanese legend of Hagoromo, it is a heavenly spirit, or Tennin, that comes to earth and has her robe stolen by a human hunter.
 Some tales even cross over with the legend of the Tanabata.

-The oldest register of the tale is present in the Fudoki, an ancient book on provincial and oral accounts, dated to the 8th century.
+The earliest record of the tale is found in the Fudoki, an ancient book of provincial and oral accounts, dated to the 8th century.
 Professor Hazel Wigglesworth wrote that there were 46 versions of the tale collected in Japanese oral sources.
 Ikeda, on the other hand, reported 59 versions found across Japan, while Japanologist Carmen Blacker asserted its wide diffusion "from Aomori to Kyūshū".

-Comparative scholarship on the Japanese variants points that at the beginning of the story, the human male goes near a lake for a variety of reasons (a prayer to the gods for a wife; a vision sent in a dream; a grateful animal points him the way).
+Comparative scholarship on the Japanese variants points out that at the beginning of the story, the human male goes near a lake for a variety of reasons (a prayer to the gods for a wife; a vision sent in a dream; a grateful animal points him the way).
 Over the course of the story, the human partner reaches the celestial realm where his wife and her family live.
 Once there, he is forced to perform tasks before they reunite.
 At the end of the narrative, the husband breaks a taboo (he should not eat a certain melon/gourd, but he does and is washed away) and he and his celestial wife are separated, only to reunite again during the night of July 7.